THE OPENING SPEECH AT PHAP NHAN TEMPLE ON THE BUDDHA VESAK CELEBRATION DAY

 Living the familyless life, the Buddha and his Sangha, having a lot of time to practice and serve sentient beings, relied on the love of teachers and students, the love of Dharma fellow practitioners, the love of Dharma protection and propagation in order to benefit all living things and living beings all over the planet.

 During the 80 years of living in the world, the Buddha taught many different kinds of people in all walks of society, such as kings, courtiers, merchants, servants, even cow dung collectors, murderers, prostitutes, etc. The Dharma and the Sangha of the Buddha are both capable of accommodating people from different castes, religions, skin colors, and races.
-Those who have enough good conditions to cultivate, learn, understand, practice, and apply the Buddhadharma in their daily lives diligently, mindfully, and with awareness can bring peace and true happiness for themselves and for other people right here and right now in the present life.
+Those who have enough good conditions to cultivate, learn, understand, practice, and apply the Buddhadharma in their daily lives diligently, mindfully, and with mindfulness and awareness can bring peace and true happiness for themselves and for other people right here and right now in the present life.

-Propagating the Dharma for 45 years, everything the Buddha taught is like holding leaves in the palm of the hand to help people recognize and transform suffering, and help them live their lives of peacefulness and happiness right in this world.
+Propagating the Dharma for 45 years, everything the Buddha has taught is like holding leaves in the palm of the hand to help people recognize and transform suffering, and help them live their lives of peacefulness and happiness right in this world.

 NAMO THE ORIGINAL MASTER SAKYAMUNI BUDDHAYA